All posts by Editor

 The information needed to enable an informed decision is:

-The closing date for applications is 31 August 2024.
-We will consider all applications at our meeting scheduled in September 2024 and aim to respond to all applicants within a week.
-It is expected that the grants will be issued in late September 2024.
+The closing date for applications is 31 August 2025.
+We will consider all applications at our meeting scheduled in September 2025 and aim to respond to all applicants within a week.
+It is expected that the grants will be issued by mid to late October 2025.

 Q – Is there a free car park?